Hexworks/hexworks-site/_news/2020-12-03-new-zircon-release-2020.2.0-RELEASE.md

 >
 > You can grab this release from Maven Central [here](https://search.maven.org/search?q=g:org.hexworks.zircon).
 More on how to add *Zircon* as a dependency to your project can be found [here](https://hexworks.org/zircon/docs/2019-01-11-release-process-and-versioning-scheme).

+> Also if you have any questions about this release, feel free to come up to our [Discord Server](https://discord.com/invite/vSNgvBh) and ask them!

 ## Highlights of this release

 This was a very busy year for us.
 After the previous release we started focusing on the internals of Zircon.
 Previously we didn't have an